 • structures of bovine rhodopsin, showing conformational change of the retinal chromophore

-• structures of green fluorescent protein
+• structures of green and red fluorescent proteins

 If you're a chemistry or biochemistry student, you need a program to draw proper chemical structures.
+These programs also include some rudimentary name-to-structure and structure-to-name conversion.

 Need a periodic table?
 Of course you do.
 Your choice:

-• A practical black and white one.
+• A practical table with element names and molar masses, in either black and white or colour.

 • Or, if none of those strikes your fancy, try one of these.